Project Team 101: What Is a Project Team and How to Build a Winning One?

 So, it’s time to read on!

-What is a Project Team?
+What Is a Project Team?

 A project team is a group of skilled individuals who collaborate on a specific project to achieve its objectives and complete it within the planned timeline and budget.